Maple Valley, Washington: Demographics

 Based on per capita income, one of the more reliable measures of affluence, Maple Valley ranks 93rd of 522 areas in the state of Washington to be ranked.

 The city is one of the fastest growing market areas in Washington State.
 From 2000 – 2010 the City grew nearly 63% - the 17th fastest growing city in the State during that period.
-The population according to the 2020 census is 28,013, with an estimated trade area population of 65,000-94,000.
-The city currently ranks #41 out of 281 municipalities in the State for population.
+The city currently ranks #41 out of 281 municipalities in the State for population, and has an estimated trade area population of 65,000-94,000.

 A high percentage of residents are college educated, approximately 75% of adults have post-secondary education.
-In addition, the median income in Maple Valley is $117,706 (2020 US Census) per household.
+In addition, the median income in Maple Valley is $117,706 per household.
 High household earnings and comparatively low cost of housing provide Maple Valley residents, on average, with more disposable income.

 According to realtor website Zillow, the average price of a home as of May 31, 2025, in Maple Valley is $820,893.

 As of the 2023 American Community Survey, there are 9,300 estimated households in Maple Valley with an average of 3.02 persons per household.
 The city has a median household income of $147,546.
 Approximately 5.1% of the city's population lives at or below the poverty line.
 Maple Valley has an estimated 69.9% employment rate, with 47.5% of the population holding a bachelor's degree or higher and 96.7% holding a high school diploma.

 The top five reported ancestries (people were allowed to report up to two ancestries, thus the figures will generally add to more than 100%) were English (83.0%), Spanish (1.3%), Indo-European (7.3%), Asian and Pacific Islander (7.9%), and Other (0.6%).

 The median age in the city was 36.5 years.